 The computers in the library are for research only.
-Initial configuration can be done individually or by the computer support staff in room 106.
+Initial configuration (creation of user name and password) can be done individually or by the computer support staff in room 106.
 Wireless connection (Wi-Fi) is available throughout the Boyar Building.

 No food or drinks are allowed in the library.
 Mobile phones must be kept on silent at all times.

 No personal belongings (books, bags, laptop, etc.) may be left unattended in the library.

 A student’s library privileges may be blocked in the following cases: late return of books, loss of books, or improper behavior in the library.

 |Bloomfield Library for the Humanities and Social Sciences||Mount Scopus campus|